Risk factors

 Remember that breast cancer is rare in young women.
 Most women who take the pill are in their late teens, twenties and early thirties.
 So a small increase in this risk during the time women take the pill means very few extra cases of breast cancer.

-Many women take hormone replacement therapy (HRT) to reduce menopausal symptoms.
+Many women take hormone replacement therapy (HRT) to reduce the symptoms of menopause.
 There are 2 main types of HRT:

 Risks that you can't change